Muesli

 By the way, this process works when grilling meat — pork, chicken breasts, and beef.
 When it feels solid, not spongy, it is cooked, If it’s not completely up to temperature, it will be as it rests after you remove it from the heat.
 If you have it on the heat up til the time you feel it is completely cooked it will be tough and dried out.
 Trust me.
 I’ve thrown out enough disappointing meat and ordered a pizza to be delivered to know when meat is done and needs to come off the heat.
 But, just to be safe and to protect my legal butt, check out the government recommended cooking temperature and act accordingly (smirk . . . again).

-Top your Oatmeal Pancakes
+Top Your Oatmeal Pancakes

 Now, you could top your pancakes with PURE maple syrup — where we live in Southwest Virginia there are many maple syrup producers who make fabulous maple syrup products.
 But the sugar is too much for Julie.
 So she tops her pancakes with a light spread of butter and then sprinkles Randy’s Eat Shop mixture of cinnamon and Monk Fruit Sugar.
 Here’s the mixture: